viant/bqtail/tail/README.md

 }
 ```

+**Configuration options:**

+- JournalURL: job history location
+- ErrorURL: - errors location
+- DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
+- BatchURL: transient storage location for managing event batching.
+- Routes: data ingestion matching rules (only one route can be matched)

 #### Asynchronous mode

 In asynchronous mode BqTailFn cloud function schedules post task execution using deferred task base URL and submit load job.